-The College/CSI - Any owned or leased property that the College of Southern Idaho has academic/administrative functions control and function.
+College of Southern Idaho/CSI - Any owned or leased property that the College of Southern Idaho has academic/administrative functions control and function.

-Student - The College defines a student as any person enrolled in any class or program of the College, full or part time.
+Student - CSI defines a student as any person enrolled in any class or program of CSI, full or part time.